Pass blockade rumble

 Variant 2: Late release

-Grab any weaponry you fancy, fly up to near the top of the spiral path and kill the Elite and Grunts near the tree, plus the dropship troops and maybe the Jackals by the rock.
+Fly up to near the top of the spiral path and kill the covies lurking near the tree, plus the dropship troops and maybe the Jackals by the rock.
 You can do it on foot or with Banshee fire according to taste.
 I quite like to blitz the tree group, then ambush the dropship troops as they start to head past towards my advancing Marines.
 Once you're ready, release the blockaded enemy and try to hold your ground against the onslaught.
-There will be needlers available on the ground, and they can be a lot of fun as charging Elites will often run straight into streams of needles.
-Boom!
+See BCM69 for two plays of this plan.

-You can use the tree and rocks for cover if desired, but after a while it'll probably be safer to move off nearer the top of the spiral path in case the situation goes from bad to worse.
-From there you can use a needler to dispatch yet more Elites.
+There'll probably be needlers available on the ground, and they can be a lot of fun as charging Elites will often run straight into streams of needles.
+You can use the tree and rocks for cover if desired, but after a while it'll probably be safer to move off nearer the top of the spiral path in case the situation goes from bad to worse (which can happen fast).
+From there you can use a needler to dispatch yet more Elites if you like.
 They tend to get preoccupied with the closer Marines, and fail to notice the glorious streams of stingy pink death heading their way.
 Love it!

 Explosive mischief

 Let me also point out that instead of blasting the blockade to release the tide, you could advance on it, lobbing grenades into the enemy's midst and perhaps adding rockets for good measure.
-Heh, those poor covies have got nowhere to go - except up.
+Those poor covies have got nowhere to go - except up.
 The term 'utter devastation' comes readily to mind here, and I've seen the most spectacular chain reactions this way.
 Get nice and close for the fullest earth-shaking experience.
 I'd class this as mischief rather than a proper battle plan, but that sure doesn't stop it being a load of fun.
 It's a great bonus.